Heinie Manush: Washington Senators

 The Senators lost the 1933 World Series to the New York Giants, four games to one.
-Manush had only two hits and two walks, though he also scored two runs, in 20 plate appearances during the 1933 World Series.
+Manush had only two hits and two walks, though he also scored two runs, batting just .111 in 20 plate appearances during the 1933 World Series.
 In Game 4, Manush was ejected by umpire Charlie Moran after arguing Moran's calling Manush out on a close play at first base.
 The Senators lost the game in the 11th inning, and the ejection of Manush was bitterly denounced by the Senators after the loss.
 After the game, baseball commissioner Kenesaw Mountain Landis opined that Manush should not have been ejected and ruled that Manush would be permitted to play the next day.
 Manush confessed 31 years later to his actual conduct on that day.
 He recalled beating out the throw at first, which would have been a turning point in the game with Goose Goslin already on second base.
 Manush was so angry at the call that he had pulled on Moran's rubber bow tie:

 I didn't lay a hand on Moran, but I did grab that bow tie and pulled it two feet away from his neck and then I let it snap right back into his gullet. ...
 Even before he could recover his breath his thumb went up and I was out.

 In 1934, Manush appeared in 137 games, 129 as the starting left fielder.
 He began the season on a torrid pace, batting .411 with 111 hits, 24 doubles and 10 triples by June 25.
 He was selected to play in the 1934 Major League Baseball All-Star Game held on July 10, the second ever All-Star Game.
 In the first inning, Manush was walked by Carl Hubbell and executed a double steal with Charlie Gehringer.
+From June 9 to June 20, 1934, Manush got 25 hits in 10 games.
+This was the third time in his career that Manush achieved this feat, making him one of three players to do this three times (Ty Cobb and Johnny Damon are the other two players to achieve this three times).

 Manush slumped in the second half of the 1934 season, recording only 83 hits after June 25, but he still ranked among the league leaders for the 1934 season with a .349 batting average (third), 11 triples (second), 292 putouts in left field (second), a .980 fielding percentage in left field (second), and a 2.28 range factor per game in left field (second).